-The Contractor will inform the Superintendent within 24 hours where unscheduled works cannot be carried out due to lack of particular materials.
+The Contractor must inform the Superintendent within 24 hours where unscheduled works cannot be carried out due to lack of particular materials.

-12.7 TACTILE GROUND SURFACE INDICATORS (TGSIS) - WITNESS POINT
+12.7 TACTILE GROUND SURFACE INDICATORS (TGSIs) - WITNESS POINT

-TGSI devices used must conform to AS 1428.4.1.
+TGSI devices used must conform to AS 1428.4.1 and AS 4586.